mjon/WildCounts/_docs/methods/wildcounts-shorthand-intro.md

 Each line of WildCounts shorthand is always restricted to the observation of one species, at one place and time.
 The earlier example, `bellb 1xma*1j`, showed how to connect together different individuals of the same species when found at once.
 In this case, that was an adult male bellbird with a juvenile bellbird.

-**Associated observations** of two different species can be connected using a connecting line.
+**Associated observations** of two different species can be connected using a separate connecting line.
 For example,

 `bellb n_sw1xma`<br />
 `*flo`<br />